kubernetes-sigs/gateway-api/geps/gep-2644/index.md

 ## TLDR

 Gateway API needs a first-class Route type for TCP because a meaningful class of Kubernetes workloads cannot be represented by the standard Gateway API routing model without it.
-HTTPRoute only addresses a single class of TCP-based traffic (HTTP/1.1 and HTTP/2 over TCP), and TLSRoute handles routing via SNI, leaving the broader universe of TCP workloads that don't work in either of those cases without a portable routing API. which prevents Gateway API from serving as a common and portable configuration model for them.
+HTTPRoute only addresses a single class of TCP-based traffic (HTTP/1.1 and HTTP/2 over TCP), and TLSRoute handles routing via SNI, leaving the broader universe of TCP workloads that don't work in either of those cases without a portable routing API, which prevents Gateway API from serving as a common and portable configuration model for them.
 TCPRoute standardizes the minimal interoperable API surface for exposing TCP workloads through Gateway API.

 This GEP retroactively documents the rationale, scope, and design constraints of the existing TCPRoute resource.